agulik/dashboardly-frontend/README.md

 # Dashboardly #
 Dashboardly is a website bookmarking dashboard app.

-The front end was built using React.
+The front end was built using React and React Router.